IN2-Moist/2Take1-Moist-Script/README.md

 - Ped list and vehicle list are for your own custom named lists for use in functions to come not required at the moment

-- Playerbar Module is Load on demand and will save loaded if you wish
+- Player bar Module is Load on demand and will save loaded if you wish

-- Playerbar will not show until in an online session
+- Player bar will not show until in an online session

 - To Translate the script simply change the names in the Moist_Translate.lua functions then use Update Script with Translation